snozbot/fungus/README.md

 Fungus
 ======

-An easy to use Unity 3D library for creating illustrated Interactive Fiction games.
+An easy to use Unity 3D extension for interactive storytelling.

 - Author: Chris Gregan
 - Website: www.snozbot.com/fungus